ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d3 - b - Express - Layouts & Partials.md

 ## Intro

-- Explain layouts with an example (codealong): we're going to add a navigation menu at the top of all pages
+Layout: reuse code for all pages (ex. navigation menu, footer...).
-  - Do that (codealong), repeating the code for all pages/views
+- example: add a navigation menu at the top of all pages

 ## Layouts